basu-binayak/AnalyticsQueryQuest/README.md

 Feel free to browse the SQL queries to see how various concepts in SQL for data analytics are applied.
 You can download the datasets and run the queries in your own SQL environment to practice.

 ## Attribution
 The datasets used in this repository are from the book "SQL for Data Analytics."
 All rights to the datasets go to the authors.
-However, all queries in this repository are my original work created for learning purposes.
+However, many queries in this repository are my original work created for learning purposes.

 ## Learning Resources
 If you're also interested in learning SQL for data analysis, I highly recommend checking out the book: